 In October 2006, we acquired a 58% interest in Seatrac Pty Ltd. ("Seatrac") for total consideration of approximately \$12.7 million (including \$180,000 of transaction costs), with approximately \$9.1 million paid to existing Seatrac shareholders and \$3.4 million for subscription of new Seatrac shares.
 We renamed this entity Well Ops SEA Pty Ltd. ("WOSEA").
 WOSEA is a subsea well intervention and engineering services company located in Perth, Australia.
 Under the terms of the purchase agreement, we had an option to purchase the remaining 42% of the entity for approximately \$10.1 million.
 On July 1, 2007, we exercised this option and now own 100% of the entity.
 In addition, the agreement with the existing shareholders provides for an earnout period of five years from the closing date for the purchase of the remaining 42% of WOSEA.
 If during this five-year period WOSEA achieves certain financial performance objectives, the shareholders will be entitled to additional consideration of approximately \$4.6 million.
-This purchase was accounted for as a business combination with the excess being recorded as goodwill.
-The following table summarizes the preliminary estimated fair values of the assets acquired and liabilities assumed based upon their estimated fair values of the assets acquired and liabilities assumed based upon their estimated fair values of the assets acquired and liabilities assumed based upon their estimated fair values of the assets acquired and liabilities assumed based upon their estimated fair values of the assets acquired and liabilities assumed based upon their estimated fair values of the assets acquired and liabilities assumed based upon their estimated fair values of the assets acquired and liabilities assumed based upon their estimated fair values of the assets acquired and liabilities assumed based upon their estimated fair values of the assets acquired and liabilities assumed based upon their estimated fair values of the assets acquired and liabilities assumed based upon their estimated fair v
+This purchase was accounted for as a business combination with the acquisition price allocated to the assets acquired and liabilities assumed based upon their estimated fair value, with the excess being recorded as goodwill.
+The following table summarizes the preliminary estimated fair values of the assets acquired and liabilities assumed at July 1, 2007 (in thousands):

 Cash and cash equivalents \$ 2,631

 Other current assets 4,279

 Property and equipment 9,571

 Goodwill 11,328

-Total assets acquired \$27,809
+Total assets acquired $\frac{11,328}{$27,809}$

 Accounts payable and accrued liabilities \$ 5,059

 Net assets acquired \$22,750